Mediation and Family Law Settlements

 Over the past decade, alternative dispute resolution has become an alternative method of resolution utilized by a number of couples seeking to finalize the terms of their separation agreement, divorce or child custody agreement.
 Mediation, a type of alternative dispute resolution method, has been approved by the judicial system as a method of settling child custody and divorce cases.
 Mediation, as well as arbitration, was approved as an alternative measure to settle family law cases, in response to the lengthy court docket process, which can leave a couple settling a case months to years after they originally entered the divorce decree process.

-Contact the experienced Texas attorneys at Conner & Lindamood, P.C. today so we can begin working on your case.
+Contact the experienced Texas lawyers at Lindamood & Robinson, P.C. today so we can begin working on your case.